Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

 In this exercise, you'll use the Azure Cognitive Search REST interface to create these components by submitting JSON requests.

 1. In Visual Studio Code, in the **23-custom-search-skill** folder, expand the **create-search** folder and select **data_source.json**.
 This file contains a JSON definition for a data source named **margies-custom-data**.
-2. Replace the **YOUR_CONNECTION_STRING** placeholder with the connection string for your Azure storage account, which should resemble the following:
+2. Replace the **YOUR_CONNECTION_STRING** placeholder with the connection string for your Azure storage account which you copied in the previous task, which should resemble the following:

     ```
     DefaultEndpointsProtocol=https;AccountName=ai102str123;AccountKey=12345abcdefg...==;EndpointSuffix=core.windows.net